yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2023-05-23-prometheus.md

 If you're interested in enhancing your knowledge of Prometheus alerting capabilities, this informative <a href="https://blog.cloudflare.com/monitoring-our-monitoring/" target="_blank"><b>blog post</b></a> you can gain a deeper understanding of Prometheus alerting.

 ### Hands-On Guide:
+If you prefer a hands-on approach to learning, I have created a comprehensive guide that walks you through the installation and usage of Prometheus core components, such as Alert Manager, Exporter, and Instrumentator.
+This guide provides step-by-step instructions, enabling you to actively engage with these components and gain practical experience.

 <a href="https://github.com/yuyatinnefeld/prometheus/tree/main/simple-start" target="_blank"><b>Docker</b></a>

 <a href="https://github.com/yuyatinnefeld/prometheus/tree/main/kubernetes" target="_blank"><b>Kubernetes</b></a>

-If you're eager to delve deeper into Prometheus, I recommend visiting the  <a href="https://blog.cloudflare.com/how-cloudflare-runs-prometheus-at-scale/" target="_blank"><b>Cloudflare blog site</b></a>.
-Cloudflare, as the founders of Prometheus, offers a wealth of valuable resources and insights on the subject.
-By exploring their website, you can access more detailed information and gain a comprehensive understanding of Prometheus and its usage in various scenarios.